IsraelGboluwaga/KongaPay-Web-SDK/README.md

 When a user clicks on the Pay with KongaPay button a popup is displayed where the customer enters his/her phone number linked to KongaPay. http://take.ms/yBLDD.
 The user will enter his phone number and click on login.

 ##### 5. User verify
-On successful login the user will be taken to a page where he/she is to enter the One Time Password and KongaPay Pin to authorize payment. http://take.ms/CoBFJ.
+On successful login, the user will be taken to a page where he/she is to enter the One Time Password and KongaPay Pin to authorize payment. http://take.ms/CoBFJ.
 On click of Pay Amount, transaction will be processed.

 ##### 6. Handling Response
 Response is sent to the callback set on the javascript object.
 Parameters of the response can be fetched using GET.